DPontes/AcceleratedCpp/Ch3-Batches_of_Data/README.md

 ### 3.2.2 - Generating the output

-(From the book) _WHen we include the word `typedef` as part of a definition, we are saying that we want the name that we define to be a synonym for the given type, rather than a variable of that type. [...]
+(From the book) _When we include the word `typedef` as part of a definition, we are saying that we want the name that we define to be a synonym for the given type, rather than a variable of that type. [...]
 Nmes defined via `typedef` have the same scope as any other names._